pret/pokecrystal/free_roaming_crystal_docs/new_features.md

 - Poison overworld effect should be removed
 - Bill calls and switches your box when its full
 - Pressing B in a wild battle moves the cursor to RUN
-- Name Rater/Move Relearner/Move Deleter at every pokecenter
+- Move Relearner/Move Deleter at every pokecenter
 - Replace trade evolutions with different methods
   - Trade stone?
   - Atk, Def, or Spc reach a certain stat?